 and 2010-01-03 10:00

-– five rows will be exported from the table.Notice that the record for Peter was not updated, because it was not changed at all (the
+– five rows will be exported from the table.Notice that the record for Peter was not updated because it did not change (the

 imported row was completely identical to the existing one).
 Therefore,